davepinch/pinchy.cc/content/topics/places/rest-areas/bow-hill-rest-area/bow-hill-rest-area-northbound/wsdot.wa.gov.md

 near:
   - Mount Vernon
   - Bellingham
+related: >-
+  A 53-year-old Burlington woman who was walking along southbound Interstate 5 early Wednesday near the Bow Hill rest stop was struck and killed by two vehicles, the first of which left the scene.
 retrieved: 2024-04-09
 next rest area (northbound): "Custer - I-5 northbound (wsdot.wa.gov)"
 northbound on interstate 5: "Lake Samish Road exit to Alger"